ChristophSeidel1234/Surface_Sound/README.md

 ## Instructions
 We go step by step from top to bottom through the app.
 * **Select Surface**\
-I have chosen the shape of the surfaces (i.e. tuned them) so that the fundamental tone together with the first overtones form a major, minor or power cord.
+We have chosen the shape of the surfaces (i.e. tuned them) so that the fundamental tone together with the first overtones form a major, minor or power cord.
 <div style="display: flex;">
   <img src="images/major.jpg" width="30%" alt="major">
   <img src="images/minor.jpg" width="30%" alt="minor">